-Cash deposits of \$466,300 with the VCJPA are maintained to help offset costs of unexpected potential claims including required deductible contributions.
+Cash deposits of \$1,062,235 with the VCJPA are maintained to help offset costs of unexpected potential claims including required deductible contributions.
+The deposit with the VCJPA also covers the 15% deductible for earthquake insurance that the District has as a separate policy outside of the VCJPA.